yeasin50/space_craft/README.md

 ## ⚠ For game you should use [Flame package](https://pub.dev/packages/flame)
 ## Getting Started

+Implementation Explosion on gets laggy, So lets try on Start Ui, because there will be less operation.
+I may also changed rive animation type.

 [FireBase dep. ](https://firebase.flutter.dev/docs/migration/)
 A few resources to get you started if this is your first Flutter project: